Limited Clients. Proven Results.

-Get a free consultation with the go to Shoplifting Defense Lawyers in Brimfield (Township) today.
+Get a free consultation with the go to Shoplifting Defense Attorneys in Brimfield (Township) today.

-Call the Brimfield (Township) Shoplifting Attorneys at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Shoplifting Lawyers in Brimfield (Township), Ohio, 44240.
+Call the Brimfield (Township) Shoplifting Defense Attorneys at Stiefvater Law to find out if we are currently taking on new clients.
+We are the Shoplifting Defense Lawyers in Brimfield (Township), Ohio, 44240.

 Chapter 2913.02 of the Ohio Revised Code is Ohio’s shoplifting statute.
 The following is part of the statute: